jhocking/StateMachineAI/README.md

 # StateMachineAI
 This is a demo of a simple AI that uses a state machine and waypoints.
-The behavior is:<br>
+Arrow keys move the player, while the enemy behavior is:<br>
 * slowly patrol waypoint path until see player
 * brief pause for guard noticing player, then give chase
 * if the player goes around a corner just move to last place seen